Tejasvi30/BigMart-SalesAnalysis/README.md

 **Criteria for success:**

 1.Find out store size affects the outlet sales.
 2.Find out Location of store affects the sales.
 3.Impact of item fat content on outlet sales
-Find out the sales of all outlet.
+4.Find out the sales of all outlet.
-Impact of Item type on sales.
+5.Impact of Item type on sales.
-Find out item visibility impact the outlet sales.
+6.Find out item visibility impact the outlet sales.
-Impact of outlet establishment year on sales.
+7.Impact of outlet establishment year on sales.
-Impact of Outlet Type on Outlet Sales
+8.Impact of Outlet Type on Outlet Sales